HeikoE/elp_stereo_camera/README.md

 # elp_stereo_camera

 ROS2 camera driver for the ELP stereo camera, tested with ROS Jazzy and the ELP-USB3D1080P120-H120 model.
+The node reads out the camera images at highest fps to minimize motion blur of the camera.
+The images are published at specified fps to the ROS system.

 The supported formats of the camera can be found in `/config/supported_formats.txt`.
 To create disparity images and/or point clouds, you need to calibrate the camera and adjust the camera parameter files in `/cam_params`.